mohachouch/forms-wpf-progress/README.md

 ## How can I try?

 This is really simple.
-You can test the latest Xamarin Forms WPF on Nighlty build. <br>
+You can test the latest Xamarin Forms WPF on Nightly build. <br>

 This project requires two libraries:
 - Xamarin.Forms.Platform.WPF: Xamarin Forms WPF Backend